Ministers’ wives encouraged to see their homes evangelistically

 Interior designer Georg Andersen delivered the luncheon’s keynote speech.
 Andersen has more than 40 years of experience in architecture, interior design, and construction.
 One of his earliest assignments was working for First Lady Jacqueline Kennedy in the White House.

-From the beginning of his career, Andersen said he has kept his focus on Jesus Christ and remembered to use his talents for His glory.
+From the beginning of his career, Andersen said he has kept his focus on Jesus Christ and remembered to use his talents for God’s glory.
 From very early in their lives, he and his wife Annabelle have been active members of Baptist churches wherever they lived in New York or, currently, in Conway, Ark.

 “We don’t realize whom we are affecting and how we are affecting them,” Andersen said, referring to the impressions made on different kinds of people who come in contact with Christians in their homes.
 “I don’t urge you to hang scripture verses or religious art on the walls in order that you might demonstrate your Christianity.
-Instead, [my book] makes an intimate revelation of how Annabelle and I live, and want our home to comfort our immediate family, friends and visitors.”
+Instead, [my book] makes an intimate revelation of how Annabelle and I live and want our home to comfort our immediate family, friends and visitors.”

 Andersen said the importance of Christian homes was recognized by the earliest Christians whose churches met in homes.
 He said that evidence that these early Christians used their homes a “silent witnesses” has been found in mosaics and other decorative artifacts recovered by archeologists.
 He said that even the fabric pattern known as “herringbone” came from this period and was inspired by fish, an early symbol by which Christians identified themselves.

-Andersen warned against thinking that “more” is better, or thinking that a home cannot be used for God’s glory if it is small, humble, or plain.
-He said he hopes the pastors’ wives will give their homes over to be used for God’s glory, and not to be embarrassed about having too little or too much.
+Andersen warned against thinking that “more” is better or thinking that a home cannot be used for God’s glory if it is small, humble, or plain.
+He said he hopes the pastors’ wives will give their homes over to be used for God’s glory, and not be embarrassed about having too little or too much.
 He said God gives Christians homes in order that they be used for evangelistic purposes.

 In other business, luncheon attendees elected a slate of officers for the 2008 event scheduled to be held in Indianapolis, Ind.
-They are Mrs. Ted (Liz) Traylor of Pensacola, Fla., president; Mrs. Steve (Diana) Davis of Indianapolis, vice president; Mrs. Ray (Beth) Robertson of Valdosta, Ga., correspondence secretary; and Mrs. James (Eileen) Sheets of Rifle, Colo., secretary/treasurer.
+They are Mrs. Ted (Liz) Traylor of Pensacola, Fla., president; Mrs. Steve (Diana) Davis of Indianapolis, vice president; Mrs. Wayne (Beth) Robertson of Valdosta, Ga., correspondence secretary; and Mrs. James (Eileen) Sheets of Rifle, Colo., secretary/treasurer.

 Plans for next year’s Ministers’ Wives’ Conference and Luncheon were previewed by the 2007 Ministers’ Wives’ Conference President Mrs. Mac (Debbie) Brunson.
 She said a fiesta-style event is being planned to compliment the 2007 Southern Baptist Convention in San Antonio, Texas.